albert-gee/old-macdonald/Writerside/topics/Thread.md

 A device that communicates only with a **Router** or **Leader** and does not route traffic for other devices.
 It can be battery-powered and may use low-power modes.

+## OpenThread CLI

+The **OpenThread CLI** is a command-line interface that provides configuration and management APIs for OpenThread.

+It is used on OpenThread Border Routers (OTBR), Commissioners, and other Thread devices.
+The available commands depend on the device type.
+The `help` command prints all the supported commands.

 ## Thread Network

 The **Network Key** is a 128-bit key used to secure communication within the Thread network.